japaric/xargo/README.md

   host's target triple with `rustc -vV`.
 On *nix, the following rune will extract the triple:
   `rustc -vV | egrep '^host: ' | sed 's/^host: //'`.

-- Remember that both `core` and `std` will get implicitly linked to your crate but *all the other sysroot crates* will *not*.
-This means that if your Xargo.toml contains a crate like `compiler_builtins` or `alloc` then you will have to add a `extern crate compiler_builtins` or `extern crate alloc` *somewhere* in your dependency graph (either in your current crate or in some of its dependencies).
+- Remember that `core`, `compiler_builtins` and `std` will get implicitly linked to your crate but *all the other sysroot crates* will *not*.
+This means that if your Xargo.toml contains a crate like `alloc` then you will have to add a `extern crate alloc` *somewhere* in your dependency graph (either in your current crate or in some of its dependencies).

+- Care must be taken not to end up with any "top-level" crates (`core`, `std`, `compiler-builtins`) twice in the sysroot.
+Doing so will cause cargo to error on build with a message like `multiple matching crates for core`.
+Duplicate crates in the sysroot generally occur when the same crate is built twice with different features as part of a multi-stage build.

 ## License